markazerdd/katacoda-scenarios-1/101v2/dd101-part2-2apm/step1.md

     To figure out which integrations are installed in this environment, run the Agent status command in the terminal using `kubectl exec $(kubectl get pods --no-headers -o custom-columns=":metadata.name" | grep datadog) -- agent status`{{execute}}.
 This command figures out which pod is running the Datadog agent, and executes `agent status` on that pod.

 3. Open the application dashboard by clicking the second tab in the terminal window to the right.
 Sometimes this takes a minute to be available, so be patient.
-If it continues to give you an error, try opening it in a new tab with [this link](https://[[HOST2_SUBDOMAIN]]-30001-[[KATACODA_HOST]].environments.katacoda.com/)

 4. You can add a few pumps to the application by pressing the **Add Pump** button.
 To simulate usage, scroll down and click one of the **Generate API Traffic** buttons.